-There is nothing in the law that requires you to hire a lawyer to represent you in your claim for damages arising from your brain injury, car accident, spinal cord injury, products liability, wrongful death, truck accident, bus accident, automobile accident, motorcycle accident, dog bite claim, construction accident, malpractice claim or other liability claim in Hawaii.
+There is nothing in the law that requires you to hire a lawyer to represent you in your claim for damages arising from your car accident, spinal cord injury, products liability, wrongful death, truck accident, bus accident, brain injury, automobile accident, motorcycle accident, construction accident, or other liability claim in Hawaii.

-In many cases, your biggest impediment to self-representation is the detailed knowledge you must have about the medical and legal issues.
+In many cases, your biggest impediment to self-representation may be the detailed knowledge you must have about the medical and legal issues.

 Why, then, would you want to bring an accident lawyer in Hawaii into your case?
 Attorneys are advocates - which means that they have a professional obligation to represent you and your interests.
 Sometimes this means that the friendly relationship you have with an insurance adjuster will come to an end and it may mean that your case may not settle as quickly as it might if you handled matters on your own.

 In an ideal world, attorneys would not be needed.
 In accident cases for example, the other driver would act honestly and admit fault, his insurance company would offer a fair payment for your car damage and your personal injuries and loss - you would simply submit information about your accident to the responsible insurance adjuster and a fair payment would be made to you that would cover your present and future medical expenses, lost time from work, as well as the pain and discomfort you have experienced as a result of your accident.
 In a case with long term consequences from a defective product, for example, the manufacturer would create a fund to care for the medical needs of the injured.

 Unfortunately, in the real world, people do not always act honestly or honorably, especially when they have done something wrong.
 More importantly, insurance companies are in business to make money and their employees are directed to limit payouts and to deny liability whenever possible.